Chaoskjell44/docs/src/setup/permissions.md

 ## Using Administrator permissions: **[Recommended]**

-You will only need to setup a few Permissions for your Users to be able to open tickets.
+You will only need to setup a few Permissions for your Users to be able to open tickets when using [Thread mode](../dashboard/settings/thread-mode.md).
+You will need to give your Users the `Send messages in Threads` Permission in your Panel channel so that they can write in Tickets.

-When using [Thread mode](../dashboard/settings/thread-mode.md) you will also need to give your Users the `Send messages in Threads` Permission in your Panel channel so that they can write in Tickets.
+Now you can go ahead with the next step of the Bot Configuration:  [Bot Configuration](./configuration.md)

 ## Using seperate Permissions: [Complicated]